furkan-atak/ekmek-cli/README.md

 # Ekmek

   Frontend side of a project to find and hire freelancers.
-Using Vue.js Typescript
+Using with Vue.js Typescript

 ## Project setup
 ```